MadeinPh1la/arche-api/COMMERCIAL.md

 ## What Requires a Commercial License

-🚫 Hosting Stacklion or derivative services for third parties 🚫 Deploying Stacklion in a production environment (internal or external) 🚫 Including Stacklion’s modeling, forecasting, or valuation components in a commercial product
+🚫 Hosting Arche or derivative services for third parties 🚫 Deploying Arche in a production environment (internal or external) 🚫 Including Arche’s modeling, forecasting, or valuation components in a commercial product
-🚫 Offering Stacklion or a modified version as a paid or SaaS product
+🚫 Offering Arche or a modified version as a paid or SaaS product

 ---